vsrinivas/fuchsia/docs/kernel_cmdline.md

 and the device manager, so some of the options described below apply to those userspace processes, not the kernel itself.

+## crashlogger.disable

+If this option is set, the crashlogger is not started.
+You should leave this option off unless you suspect the crashlogger is causing problems.

 ## gfxconsole.early=<bool>

 This option (enabled by default) requests that the kernel start a graphics